Resolution Methods

 In the context of a boundary dispute there are three courts to which the parties may turn.

-Don't be fooled by the name of this court.
-It is not a part of, and is completely independent from, Land Registry.
+This court is not a part of, and is independent from, Land Registry.
 It is a part of the Tribunals Service of the Ministry of Justice.

-The Adjudicator to Land Registry was created by the Land Registration Act 2002 to resolve disputes about registered land in England and Wales.
-These disputes may be referred to it by Land Registry, or members of the public may apply directly to the Adjudicator.
+On 01 July 2013 the Land Registration division of the Property Chamber (First-tier Tribunal) took over the responsibilities of The Adjudicator to Land Registry that were created by the Land Registration Act 2002 to resolve disputes about registered land in England and Wales.
+These disputes may be referred to it by Land Registry, or members of the public may apply directly to the Tribunal.

-The Adjudicator is an independent judge.
-Hearings in front of the Adjudicator or one of his Deputy Adjudicators (there are over thirty of them) may take place either at their headquarters in London or at some court room (for example, a Magistrates Court, a County Court, or a Crown Court) located more conveniently near to the properties that are subject to the dispute.
+The Tribunal is an independent judge.
+Hearings of the Tribunal may take place either at their headquarters in London or at some court room (for example, another Tribunal (e.g. Employment Tribunal), a Magistrates Court, a County Court, or a Crown Court) located more conveniently near to the properties that are subject to the dispute.
 Hearings are normally conducted less formally than in a County Court.

-You can find out more at the web site of the Adjudicator to HM Land Registry
+You can find out more at the web site of the Land Registration Tribunal

 Court - County Court